CITIZEN SCIENCE DATA

 One Health Fish Monitoring Citizen Science Project

 This project tests for toxins and toxicants in fish from the Indian River Lagoon and connecting waterways.
 Current analyses in this project include: heavy metals (mercury, lead, cadmium), cyanotoxins (microcystin and saxitoxin), microplastics, and per- and polyfluoroalkyl substances (PFAS).
 Additional analyses coming soon include: pharmaceuticals, controlled substances and parasites.
-See preliminary data below.
+This is an ongoing project, and the data presented will continue to be updated as additional samples are collected and analyzed.

 270